taverianov/cloudlinux-documentation/docs/shared/cloudlinux_installation/README.md

 ### AWS

-CloudLinux OS Legacy image list can be found *[here](https://download.cloudlinux.com/cloudlinux/images/#aws-tab)*.
+CloudLinux OS Legacy (Shared) image list can be found *[here](https://download.cloudlinux.com/cloudlinux/images/#aws-tab)*.

-If you are going to use CloudLinux OS Legacy with cPanel image, you may find useful the following *[article](https://cloudlinux.zendesk.com/hc/en-us/articles/360014130320-How-to-get-CloudLinux-OS-with-cPanel-AMI-working-on-AWS)*.
+If you are going to use CloudLinux OS Legacy (Shared) with cPanel image, you may find useful the following *[article](https://cloudlinux.zendesk.com/hc/en-us/articles/360014130320-How-to-get-CloudLinux-OS-with-cPanel-AMI-working-on-AWS)*.

 ### H-Sphere